top of page

-Blending body and machine, material and immaterial, Sougwen Chung pulls purpose and direction from her experiences as a musician, artist, and software developer.
+Blending body and machine, material and immaterial, Sougwen Chung pulls purpose and direction from their experiences as a musician, artist, and software developer.
 Chung is a multi-media artist whose research and work demonstrate the potentialities for human-robotic collaboration and reciprocal influence.
-Through her research and work she develops robotic arms capable of painting with her and she often performs alongside her machine co-creators in the presence of a live audience.
-Amongst many areas of study, her research practices include codifying her artistic style, communicating with her robotic creations, and adapting to their processes.
+Through their research and work they develop robotic arms capable of painting with them and often perform alongside their machine co-creators in the presence of a live audience.
+Amongst many areas of study, their research practices include codifying their artistic style, communicating with their robotic creations, and adapting to their processes.

 Sougwen Chung, Exquisite Corpus.
 Source.

-From early on Sougwen Chung had a love for violin and for painting, interests that eventually blossomed into her interdisciplinary practice [1].
-While she enjoys the potential that technology provides, she still finds joy in the materiality of painting.
-She explains that in her studio there are all the remnants of “material mess” alongside “robotics, intangible codes, and deep learning”[2].
-She believes that it is possible to simultaneously occupy a number of artistic spaces and mediums, stating that, “one can engage in technologies without feeling necessarily like they are losing some inherent spirit of their practice”[3].
+From early on Sougwen Chung had a love for violin and for painting, interests that eventually blossomed into their interdisciplinary practice [1].
+While they enjoy the potential that technology provides, they still find joy in the materiality of painting.
+They explain that in their studio there are all the remnants of “material mess” alongside “robotics, intangible codes, and deep learning”[2].
+Chung believes that it is possible to simultaneously occupy a number of artistic spaces and mediums, stating that, “one can engage in technologies without feeling necessarily like they are losing some inherent spirit of their practice”[3].

-Navigating this balance constitutes the heart of her practice and inspires how she chooses to document and share her work.
+Navigating this balance constitutes the heart of their practice and inspires how they choose to document and share their work.
 Meanwhile, the use of performance in Chung’s research and exhibition practices creates space for an organic flow between human and machine that defies the artificial pressures of completion or perfection.

 Sougwen Chung, Artifact No 1.
 Source.